cgay/protocol-buffers/documentation/source/generated.rst

    generated Dylan protobuf APIs will immediately know it's a protobuf generated library and will know what to expect from that library.

+   If there is no ``Library:`` specified then no "library.dylan" or "foo-pb.lid" file is generated.
+See `Generate Only Dylan Modules`_, below.

    ``Directory:`` specifies the directory in which to write the generated files, relative to the ``.spec`` file's directory.
 If not specified, the files are generated in the ``.spec`` file's directory.